Herrjea/wordgen/README.md

 	* Allow for empty lines.
 	* Allow comments anywhere.

-* Convert into a more sofisticated typed, interpreted language.
+* Convert into a more sofisticated typed, interpreted, gentle-to-use language.

 ## Catched bugs still to be set free: